Jordan- Warm weather today, temperatures to drop over weekend

 Recent related videos from verified sources

-Gino Recchia NBC26 Weather Forecast
+NBC26 Storm Shield Forecast

-Cloudy skies will fill in tonight with a chance of some light snow showers after midnight as a warm front moves through.
-Temperatures will dip into the upper 20s with a southeast breeze at 5-15 mph.
-A..
+A vigorous area of low pressure will produce gusty winds across the area overnight.
+Most spots will see NW wind gusts of 35-45 mph.
+Tonight, any rain or snow showers will be moving out through the..

 Recent related news from verified sources